Disaster Response and Relief: A Conversation with Heart to Heart International

 Heather Lee:

-I think that that’s probably breaking into this sector has been one of my most frustrating discoveries, is that you’ll see tremendous need after a certain disaster or an ongoing crisis.
-You know that the need is tremendous, but because it’s not being talked about, or it’s not in that new cycle, those needs go unmet in a lot of instances or you wouldn’t have the same type of resources to throw at it.
+I think that that’s probably one of the most frustrating discoveries about this sector, which is that you’ll see tremendous need after a certain disaster or an ongoing crisis.
+You know that the need is tremendous, but because it’s not being talked about, or it’s not in that new cycle, those needs go unmet in a lot of instances, or you wouldn’t have the same type of resources to throw at it.
 And it really can be just dictated by what’s on the news at the time.
 And that’s a harsh reality, unfortunately.

 Kim Carroll:

-But it’s also something that as an organization, we work on to have financial capacity, to be able to respond independently of the news cycle.
-So we’re not, Heart to Heart International’s not there yet, but we do have this part of our strategic plan, the things in place that will get us to that point.
-But in the meantime, it’s, I have to say that the Kansas City Community especially is incredibly generous.
+But it’s also something that, as an organization, we work on to have financial capacity, to be able to respond independently of the news cycle.
+So, we’re not there yet, but Heart to Heart International’s not there yet either.
+But we do have this part of our strategic plan in place, which includes the things we need to do to get to that point.
+But in the meantime, I have to say that the Kansas City community, especially, is incredibly generous.
 They really, really are.
 And so when we asked for help, the people in Kansas City step up always.

 Heather Lee:

-And I think our Papua New Guinea response is a perfect example of that.
+And I think our response to Papua New Guinea is a perfect example of that.
 I know that it’s not broadcast all over the news that Papua New Guinea needs assistance, but the reality is there.
-And so we were able to fulfill that need and deploy because of generosity of others, to be able to enable us to be able to go to those places.
+And so, we were able to fulfill that need and deploy because of the generosity of others, which enabled us to go to those places.

-I have to agree with you both our philanthropic community here in Kansas City is very generous and we love working with them over at the community foundation.
+I have to agree with you.
+Our philanthropic community here in Kansas City is very generous, and we love working with them.
 We’ve talked a little bit about Haiti, but I’d like to take a bit of a deeper dive.
-Can you, I know that Heart to Heart International has been engaged in Haiti for quite some time, earthquakes, storms.
+I know that Heart to Heart International has been engaged in Haiti for quite some time, in the face of earthquakes and storms.
 It seems like one after the other, the country can’t seem to get a break.
-Can you talk to us a little bit about kind of the most recent disasters that have occurred in Haiti and the current state of the country and how Heart to Heart International is currently responding?
+Can you talk to us a little bit about the most recent disasters that have occurred in Haiti and the current state of the country, and how Heart to Heart International is currently responding?

 Kim Carroll:

-So I’ll start and then Heather can really provide a lot of the detail of what’s currently happening.
-As you said, we’ve been, Heart to Heart International has been operating in Haiti since 2010.
+I’ll start, and then Heather can really provide a lot of the details of what’s currently happening.
+As you said, Heart to Heart International has been operating in Haiti since 2010.
 We have Haitian staff.
 We have property and assets in the area.
-And in partnership with other organizations, Church of the Resurrection for one, Highland Park United Methodist Church was based in Dallas.
+And in partnership with other organizations, the Church of the Resurrection, for one, and Highland Park United Methodist Church, based in Dallas.
 We actually operate clinics and programmatic work in Haiti year-round.
-So that gave us the resources to be able to respond quickly.
-Probably the last really big response that we had in the most recent one prior to this from a disaster standpoint in Haiti was in 2016 after Hurricane Matthew and Heart to Heart International operated cholera treatment units that occurred after, because of the outbreak of cholera after that particular hurricane.
-Cholera was not endemic to Haiti until 2010, it was brought in by humanitarian aid workers, unfortunately.
+That gave us the resources to respond quickly.
+Probably the last really big response that we had in the most recent one, prior to this, from a disaster standpoint in Haiti, was in 2016 after Hurricane Matthew.
+Heart to Heart International operated cholera treatment units in response to the outbreak of cholera that followed that particular hurricane.
+Cholera was not endemic to Haiti until 2010, when it was brought in by humanitarian aid workers, unfortunately.

 Kim Carroll:

-And so when you have a storm or like in this particular earthquake, where the cisterns collapsed, because they collect rain water for their fresh water, we will see.
-It’s not, if we’ll see cholera, we will see cholera in probably about seven to eight days time.
-So that was our last work there.
-That was a USA ID grant.
+And so, when you have a storm, or, as in this particular earthquake, where the cisterns collapsed because they collect rainwater for their fresh water, we will see.
+It’s not; if we see cholera, we will likely see it in about seven to eight days.
+That was our last work there.
 But Heather can tell you everything that’s happening on the ground right now.
 She tracks them with her garment satellite technology.
-So she knows exactly where they are and she talks to them constantly throughout the day.
+So, she knows exactly where they are, and she talks to them constantly throughout the day.

 Heather Lee:

-Yeah, we currently have a 10 person medical team deployed.
+Yeah, we currently have a 10-person medical team deployed.
 That doesn’t include our drivers and support staff, but like 10 folks.
-And they’re split up into two teams.
-So they’re operating in like the Lokasi region, which is the Southern portion.
+They are split into two teams.
+So, they’re operating in the Lokasi region, which is the Southern portion.
 And then also a bit north of that as well.

 Heather Lee:

-They’re based out of a community called Baradères, but essentially it’s surrounding the epicenter area and our teams are operating as small mobile teams.
-There are facilities in some of the larger areas that are able to handle patients.
-But what we’re seeing is there’s not a lot of presence of these smaller mobile teams.
+They’re based out of a community called Baradères, but essentially, it’s surrounding the epicenter area, and our teams are operating as small mobile teams.
+There are facilities in some of the larger areas that can handle patients.
+But what we’re seeing is that there’s not a lot of presence of these smaller mobile teams.
 Yesterday, they had to MedEvac a woman, for example, whose house fell on her.
 She broke her hip and had been stuck for eight days.
 And we’re seeing lots of patients like that.
-So these rural communities that are hard to get to are being left without any access to healthcare.
-So the mobility of our team is really critical.
-So that’s, yeah.
-That’s kind of what they’ve got going on, but also in addition to that, they are seeing a lot of people, thousands and thousands of people are homeless because of all the damage to the homes.
+These rural communities, which are difficult to access, are being left without any healthcare access.
+So, the mobility of our team is really critical.
+That’s kind of what they’ve got going on, but also in addition to that, they are seeing a lot of people; thousands and thousands of people are homeless because of all the damage to the homes.

 Heather Lee:

-So we’re kind of anticipating that next wave of disaster in which we move past the broken bones and start looking into what are those after effects of folks not able to have proper shelter and food.
-So…
+So we’re kind of anticipating the next wave of disaster, in which we move past the broken bones and start looking into the aftereffects of folks not having proper shelter and food.

 Kim Carroll: